Tom Higgins Contact and Background Information

 Faculty Senate Multiple Years

-Alternative Dispute Resolution and Legal Consultant 1996 to 2021
+Attorney, Alternative Dispute Resolution and Legal Consultant, 1990 to 2024

-Mediator, Arbitrator, and Legal Consultant in various Civil Disputes including service as an EEOC Mediator for a spectrum of employee/employer claims, a variety of issues involving commercial and business transactions, and assessment of liability.
+Attorney, Mediator, Arbitrator, and Legal Consultant in various Civil Disputes, including service as an EEOC Mediator for a spectrum of employee/employer claims, a variety of issues involving commercial and business transactions, and assessment of liability.
+I retired as an attorney in the fall of 2024, though I continue to provide pro bono assistance through designated services and clinics of my choosing.

 I was appointed to preside over the process for resolving and adjudicating various types of municipal ordinance cases in Peoria, East Peoria, Creve Couer, Marquette Heights, and Pekin, Illinois.
 These cases involve taking sworn testimony from police and city personnel, citizens, property owners and lay and expert witnesses in a variety of matters regarding criminal activity and residential and commercial property.